 On 30 October 1983, Hougang Bus Interchange opened along Hougang Street 21, the site of the former Hougang Town Centre.
 It absorbed bus services previously terminating at nearby bus terminals.
 The compound was over 14,000 square metres and featured 34 boarding and alighting berths.

-As Hougang New Town expanded further north, a new town centre was being constructed further north at Hougang Central, along with with a new bus interchange.
+As Hougang New Town expanded further north, a new town centre was being constructed further north at Hougang Central, along with a new bus interchange.
 The older Hougang Interchange at Hougang Street 21 would then be demolished–but the proposal was met with strong objections and this delayed the closure of the old interchange.

 On 17 December 1994, Hougang Central Bus Interchange opened.
 The new, spacious 1.3 ha interchange was built at a cost of $5.7 million, featuring air-conditioned crew rest areas and a canteen.
 The pyramid-shaped roof thrusts were unique in design, and two skylights were incorporated into the design for more natural lighting within the interchange.
 That same day, the existing Hougang Bus Interchange was renamed to Hougang South Bus Interchange.

 After bus services were gradually rerouted away from Hougang South Interchange, operations finally ceased on 15 February 2004, several months after the opening of the North-East Line.
-The end-on berths on the west side were cleared to make way for a HDB carpark, while the sawtooth berths and parking lots at the east side still remain today.
-The interchange continues to operate as a bus stop for services 112, 113 115 and 119, under the bus stop name Hougang St 21 FC.
+The end-on berths on the west side were cleared to make way for an HDB carpark, while the sawtooth berths and parking lots at the east side still remain.
+The interchange continues to operate as a bus stop for services 112, 113 115 and 119, under the bus stop name Kovan Hub.